biorack/BASTet/_sources/convert_files.txt

                                 add the file to the database.
                        iii) continue-on-error: Ignore errors if possible and continue, even if this means that some data may be missing from the output.
-    --email <email1 email2 ...>: Send notification in case of both error or success to the given email address.
+    --email <email1 email2 ...>: Send notification in case of both error or success to the email address.
     --email-success <email1 email2 ...>>: Send notification in case of success to the given email address.
     --email-error <email1 email2 ...>>: Send notification in case of error to the given email address.